KVLU: Music

-KVLU's music programs are very diverse including Classical mornings, evenings and overnights, Jazz, eclectic afternoons, local music and audience favorites like Hearts of Space (HOS) and World Cafe.
+KVLU's music programs include Classical mornings, evenings and overnights, Jazz, eclectic afternoons, local music and audience favorites like Hearts of Space (HOS) and World Cafe.

 Community

 As a part of the southeast Texas community, KVLU serves as a resource for information connecting listeners with local events, organizations and services.
 This is achieved through various weekly/daily modular features including Slice of Orange, NFP (Not For Profit), State of the Arts and the KVLU Arts Calendar.

 Lamar Specific

 As part of the university's College of Fine Arts and Communication and the Lamar University Media Alliance, KVLU serves as a real world laboratory, providing training in audio broadcasting and radio production for students interested in pursuing careers in communication.
 Student interns and practicum students assist with program content contribution and production and can submit pilot shows for broadcast consideration.